thecml/fall-risk-ranking/README.md

 ## About

-Code repository for paper "Fall Risk Assessment by Survival Analysis using Home Care Observations and Personal Alarms".
+Code repository for paper "Fall Risk Assessment and Ranking using Survival Analysis".